LOGISTICS AND PURCHASING

 DO THE PRESETS ADD GRAIN OR SHARPENING?
 The presets do not change sharpening, so you can adjust that however you like.
 They keep grain at zero, because I don’t add grain in Lightroom.
 Some of the featured photos on this website have added grain in Alien Skin Exposure, a process I do for all my photos after Lightroom.
 This grain has nothing to do with the presets, and is not added in any of the one-click galleries, so you can see the purest form of the preset.

 WHAT SETTINGS CAN I EXPECT TO CHANGE TO TWEAK THE LOOK FOR MY OWN PHOTOS?
 The basics are exposure and white balance.
 Once those are nailed down, the most common changes happen in contrast and HSL, to cater towards the tones in your image.
-Here are a few tips to get you started on some of the presets that have more specific tones:Katch 1 - This is one I use the most.
-I often change the saturation of the greens and oranges, and sometimes yellows, for different landscapes.
+Here are a few tips to get you started on some of the presets that have more specific tones:Katch 1 - I often change the saturation of the greens and oranges, and sometimes yellows, for different landscapes.
 For different skn types, especially very fair skin, its important to change the luminance of the oranges to fit the skin and light.
 I often decrease orange luminance.
 This preset also has very desaturated greens and yellows to begin with, so if you want an extra pop, add a little saturation there!

 Katch 3 - To get creamy skin tones, be sure to warm up the image.
 In forests or woods with a lot of green, you may need to make adjustments to the saturation and hue of the greens.